Defenders-CCI/PLACE/README.md

 Predicting Landscapes to Advance Conservation Effectiveness

 The PLACE project seeks to develop predictive models of anthropogenic land cover change based upon underlying geographic, regulatory, economic, and social data.
 As a proof of concept, we are conducting case studies in two focal areas: A 12-county area in central Texas known as 'Texas Hill Country', and Mecklenberg County, NC.
+This work was funded by National Geographic and the Blumenthal Foundation.

 ## Python code
 Based on the Microsoft Landcover AI repository, this directory contains files, modules, and scripts for fine-tuning and running land cover classification models using Sentinel-2 data and the pre-trained sentinel-demo model.